g0nz4rth/uber-fare-price-prediction/README.md

 Uber Travels' Fare Price Prediction Modeling
 ==============================

 This is an end-to-end machine learning regression problem where I built a model for predicting Uber travels' fare prices under different temporal conditions.
-The Root Mean Squared Error of the model is about USD 0.25 cents per prediction.
+The Root Mean Squared Error of the model is of 0.2505 per prediction (Log Transformed USD).
 The trained model has a production-ready REST API for inference.

 Project Organization
 ------------